 Thyroid cancer usually develops slowly, without many obvious signs or symptoms.
 However, some people experience one or more of the following:

-- a painless lump in the neck or throat, which may gradually get bigger
+- a painless lump in the neck, which may grow gradually

 - trouble swallowing

 - swollen lymph glands in the neck, which may slowly grow in size over months or years.

 Although a painless lump in the neck is the most common sign, thyroid lumps (or nodules) are common and are benign in 90% of adults.